semiologic/nav-menus/readme.txt

 - Code refactoring
 - Add additional css classes for customization
 - The exclusion for pages in menu widget is now fixed.
+- Pages are no longer shown in list if they are excluded from navigation menus
+- Now supports the new semiologic reloaded menu exclude page meta box.

 = 2.2.1 =